MV Kulshan: Reassignment

 On February 13, 1979, a powerful, winter windstorm caused a catastrophic failure of the floating Hood Canal Bridge.
 With the sustained winds at 85 mph (137 km/h) and gusts estimated at 120 mph (193 km/h), the bridge finally succumbed at about 7:00 a.m.
 The western drawspan and the pontoons of the western half of the bridge had broken loose and sank, forcing those living on the Kitsap Peninsula to take an inconvenient detour.
 A Hood Canal ferry run was re-established by utilizing the Kulshan between Lofall and South Point across the canal just south of the unusable bridge.
 This route had previously been active in the 1950s but discontinued after the bridge opened in 1961.
 During the course of the Hood Canal Bridge closure, an additional ferry route was temporarily added between Edmonds and Port Townsend.
 As the need increased, the MV Tillikum was also added to the run.

 While the Hood Canal Bridge was not reopened again until October 25, 1982, the Kulshan was returned to the Mukilteo-Clinton run in 1981 when she was replaced at Hood Canal by a larger ferry.
 This time, the Kulshan ran again alongside the MV Illahee and now also the MV Nisqually.

-For a moment, a movie star
+For one film, a movie star

 Although the Kulshan was strongly disliked by both Puget Sound locals and visitors, the vessel achieved a positive nod from Hollywood when she was chosen to be forever immortalized in the 1982 Paramount Pictures film, An Officer and a Gentleman.
 In the first half of the movie, the Kulshan is prominently featured when actresses Lisa Blount (Lynette Pomeroy) and Debra Winger (Paula Pokrifki) take a ride across Puget Sound aboard the "ugly", but perfectly-open-for-filming-purposes, MV Kulshan.